 - Invoice finance – if you run a B2B business, this is a great way of funding cash flow shortages caused by business growth.
 There are a number of products suited to a variety of business situations.

 When your company is struggling to manage its debt, it can often seem as though nothing will go right.
-However, it is key to tackle the issues head on and look at ways of managing debt, whether that is supplier debt, day-to-day operational costs or servicing structured debt.
+However, it is key to tackle the issues head-on and look at ways of managing debt, whether that is supplier debt, day-to-day operational costs, or servicing structured debt.
 There are several rescue procedures which allow you to ease creditor pressure, but these can only be utilised if the business is genuinely viable.
-For Limited companies, the most efficient form of consolidating business debt is through the form of a CVA.
-This allows you to bring all unsecured creditor debts together, gradually paying them off in monthly amounts, over the course of the procedure.
+For limited companies, the most efficient form of consolidating business debt is through the form of a CVA, which allows you to bring all unsecured creditor debts together, gradually paying them off in monthly amounts, over the course of the procedure.
+For sole traders, you can efficiently consolidate your business debt via an IVA.

 How we can help